-- 3.2 The contractor shall not perform any construction operation on the roadway, roadbed, or active lanes, including the hauling of material within the project limits, during restricted periods, holiday periods or other special events specified in the contract documents. - 3.3 Any work requiring a reduction in the number of through lanes of traffic shall be completed during nighttime hours.
-Nighttime hours shall be considered to be 7:00 p.m. to 7:00 a.m. for this project.
+3.2 The contractor shall not perform any construction operation on the roadway, roadbed or active lanes, including the hauling of material within the project limits, during restricted periods, holiday periods or other special events specified in the contract documents.

+3.3 Any work requiring closure of the ramps at the Route 36/63 interchange shall be completed during nighttime hours.
+Nighttime hours shall be considered to be 7:00 p.m. to 6:00 a.m. for this project.